Last updated: 15 June 2023 & medically reviewed by Dr. Kimberly Langdon

 Yes, regardless of the method of consumption, all cannabis products containing 11-hydroxy THC and delta-9 THC will show up on all standard drug tests.

-As edibles take longer to be processed by the body, they will often show up in drug tests longer after use than smoking marijuana.
+Edibles such as gummies and chocolate take longer to be processed by the body, they will often show up in drug tests longer after use than smoking marijuana.

-The drug detection times for edibles are as follows :
+The drug detection times for edibles are as follows:

 Read here to learn more about how long substances and alcohol stay in your system.

 How long does it take to feel the effects of marijuana edibles?

 Someone who has consumed an edible will often begin to feel effects between 30 minutes and two hours after ingesting.
 The length of time it takes to feel the effects of edibles varies from person to person, as do the exact effects themselves.

 Tetrahydrocannabinol (THC) is the psychoactive ingredient in marijuana and is also used in edibles.
 For some people, THC provides feelings of euphoria and relaxation, while others may feel paranoia and anxiety.